alexelash/personal-website/_projects/temperate.md

   - type: 'default'
     layout: 'text-only'
     desc: |
       The product has won additional grants and partnerships since its launch.
 It is one of the projects I’m most proud of having had the chance to work on at Azavea.
-Check out the final product by creating a [free account.](https://temperate.io/) You can also learn more about the process of designing the product in [the 1st part of a 2-part blog post](https://www.azavea.com/blog/2018/12/07/problem-solving-by-asking-questions/) I wrote for Azavea.
+Check out the final product by creating a [free account.](https://web.archive.org/web/20230608174833/https://temperate.io/) You can also learn more about the process of designing the product in [two blog](https://web.archive.org/web/20241201204751/https://www.azavea.com/blog/2018/12/07/problem-solving-by-asking-questions/) [posts](https://web.archive.org/web/20241114183944/https://www.azavea.com/blog/2018/12/18/temperate-design-process/) I wrote for Azavea.

       Or, check out [the Branding case study](/projects/temperate-branding/) for this project.
 ---